Need Help Now?

 Disaster Preparation Tips

-It is important to take steps to be ready for the potential damage that a severe storm can cause.
-Checking your insurance policies, moving valuable objects to upper floors, inspecting any trees on your property before severe weather hits, and making a home inventory can help you be better prepared.
+By doing things like checking your insurance policies, moving valuable objects to upper floors and inspecting any trees on your property before severe weather hits, and making a home inventory, you’ll be better prepared.

 See our Storm-Preparedness Tips for more steps you should take to help make sure your home is storm ready and your property is adequately insured.

 DFS works with banks and financial institutions to eliminate excessive fees, prevent foreclosures, and encourage loan and mortgage forbearance for those affected by disasters.
 We also work to help expedite endorsement of insurance claims checks by banks to homeowners in urgent need of disaster-related repairs.
 If you are unable to close on a loan or mortgage due to severe weather, we may also be able to help you avoid adverse consequences, such as late fees for changes in the terms.